 As if not getting enough sleep isn’t bad enough, sleep apnea is also frequently found in diabetic patients.
 As anyone who has gone without sleep for a prolonged length of time knows, your eating habits often change and become less healthy.
 Your body craves artificial energy from sweets and unhealthy snacks.

 Around 40% of people with obstructive sleep apnea will have diabetes and it has even been linked with insulin resistance.
 It is most commonly found in people with type 2 diabetes and there is some common link with obesity.
-Sleep duration and quality has a real affect on people’s ability to regulate the amount of glycaemic control diabetics have.
+Sleep duration and quality have a real effect on people’s ability to regulate the amount of glycaemic control diabetics have.
 Not getting enough oxygen (hypoxemia) can actually cause your body to trigger off your nervous system and cause stress which can make you glucose intolerant and give you Type 2 diabetes.

 While this change will take time to come into effect, it means you cannot afford to leave the symptoms of sleep apnea to go unchecked.
 You should also ask to be checked or go through a sleep study for the common disorder if you are already being treated for diabetes.
 This will allow your doctor to build up a better picture of your overall health and create a more tailored treatment plan.

 There’s no getting away from it, the most common cause of sleep apnea is obesity.
-If you go to your doctors complaining of broken and interrupted rest, first thing they are likely to do is weigh you.
+If you go to your doctors complaining of broken and interrupted rest, the first thing they are likely to do is weighing you.
 Gaining weight can actually cause the disorder as well as having apnea can actually cause you to put on weight – it’s a vicious circle!

 The pressure of extra weight around your neck can cause your muscles in the airway to collapse in on themselves and then block your flow of oxygen.
 As well as this, a study carried out by the University of Stanford in 2004 showed that people who hadn’t had enough sleep found themselves eating more.
 This is because when you are over tired the body produces higher levels of hormone that makes you feel hungry and not enough of the appetite suppressing hormone.